mne-tools/mne-python/doc/manual/gui/browse.rst

 spaces in the channel names like the original Vectorview systems did.

-.. note:: The mne_make_eeg_layout utility    can be employed to create a layout file matching the positioning    of EEG electrodes, see :ref:`CHDDGDJA`.
+.. note:: The mne_make_eeg_layout utility    can be employed to create a layout file matching the positioning    of EEG electrodes, see :ref:`mne_make_eeg_layout`.

 .. _CACDDIDH: